jscherpenzeel/Open-Apps/README.txt

 	3. Line Price
 	4. Line Quantity
 	5. Line UOM *applicable when quanitity is used. *Defaults to your instances default UOM code.
+	6. Line Commodity *Optional when using URL params below.

 Input feilds NOT used by the App: *Must be editied within your basket before submiting for approval.
 	1. All header feilds including custom feilds